 Social anxiety disorder involves intense fear of being embarrassed or evaluated negatively by others.
 As a result, students will avoid social situations.
 This is more than shyness.
 It can have a big impact on school performance and relationships.

 Generalized anxiety disorder

 Generalized anxiety disorder is excessive worry around a number of everyday problems for more than six months.
 This anxiety is often far greater than expected—for example, intense anxiety over a minor concern.
-Many people experience physical symptoms too, including muscle tension and sleep problems.
+Many people experience physical signs too, including muscle tension and sleep problems.